Welcome to our lovely conservation village of 160 homes to the north of Aylesbury.

 WELCOME TO THE WEEDON VILLAGE WEBSITE

-The Parish Council and other local organisations are seeking to co-ordinate and provide help to Weedon residents in need due to the Coronavirus pandemic.
+The Parish Council and other local organisations formed a Community Support Group in response to the Coronavirus pandemic and lockdown.

-Francis and Nicolette have kindly agreed to co-ordinate the effort to ensure that all necessary help is given to those in our village who need it.
+Francis and Nicolette Habgood are still co-ordinating the effort to ensure that all necessary help is given to those in our village who need it.

 WEEDON CHARITIES - APPLY FOR ASSISTANCE